 The Project Team has drafted a Terms of Reference for three Advisory Committees that will drive the work of Membership engagement.
 In early February 2022, a notice for applications to the following Committees was made: Community Member Advisory, Knowledge Keeper Advisory, and Technical Advisory.

 It allows the Nation to exercise our inherent right to care for our own children consistent with The Constitution Act 1982, and the United Nations Declaration of the Rights of Indigenous Peoples.

-More important, it allows the Nation to define our law as it applies to our children and families, to develop the services that are supportive to families, and to deliver the services in a culturally appropriate way that is centered on our own values, beliefs, and ways of being.
+More importantly, it allows the Nation to define our law as it applies to our children and families, to develop the services that are supportive to families, and to deliver the services in a culturally appropriate way that is centered on our own values, beliefs, and ways of being.

 To have constructive conversation (individual and group dialogue), family meetings and group focus meetings.